Cc65: Overview

 cc65 is based on a native C compiler that was originally adapted for the Atari 8-bit computers by John R. Dunning in 1989, which originated as a Small-C descendant.
 It has several extensions, and some of the limits of the original Small C compiler are gone.

 The toolkit has largely been expanded by Ullrich von Bassewitz and other contributors.
 The actual cc65 compiler, a complete set of binary tools (assembler, linker, etc.) and runtime library are under a license identical to zlib's.

 The compiler itself comes close to ANSI C compatibility, while C library features depend on the target platform's hardware. stdio is supported on many platforms, as is Borland-style conio.h screen handling.
 GEOS is also supported on the Commodore 64 and the Apple II.
-The library supports many of the Commodore platforms (C64, C128, C16/116/Plus/4, P500 and 600/700 family), Apple II, Atari 8-bit computers, Oric Atmos, Nintendo Entertainment System, Watara Supervision game console, Synertek Systems SYM-1 and Ohio Scientific Challenger 1P.
+The library supports Commodore 8-bit systems, Apple II, Atari 8-bit computers, Oric Atmos, Nintendo Entertainment System, Watara Supervision game console, Synertek Systems SYM-1 and Ohio Scientific Challenger 1P.

-Officially supported host systems include Linux, Microsoft Windows, MS-DOS and OS/2, but the source code itself has been reported to work almost unmodified on many platforms beside these.
+Officially supported host systems include Linux, Windows, MS-DOS and OS/2, but the source code itself has been reported to work almost unmodified on many platforms besides these.

 The ca65 macro assembler supports 6502, 65C02, and 65C816 processors, and can be used standalone without the C compiler.